jaytimm/PubmedMTK/README.md

 conceptual structure of a particular collection of PubMed records via topic modeling.
 Here we implement **Latent Dirichlet allocation**, which is a topic modeling algorithm that models *each document* in corpus as a composite of topics, and *each topic* as a composite of terms.
-Topic composition can be interpreted as sets of MeSH terms that frequently co-occur.

 ``` r
 as.text <- m0[, list(text = paste(term, collapse = " ")), by = pmid]